w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ##### Applying Guideline 3.3 Input Assistance to Non-Web Documents and Software

 In WCAG 2, the Guidelines are provided for framing and understanding the success criteria under them but are not used for conformance to WCAG.
-Guideline 3.3 applies directly as written.
+Guideline 3.3 can apply directly as written.

 ##### error-identification

 ###### Applying SC 3.3.1 Error Identification to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 3.3.1](https://www.w3.org/WAI/WCAG22/Understanding/error-identification#intent).
+This can apply directly as written, and as described in [Intent from Understanding Success Criterion 3.3.1](https://www.w3.org/WAI/WCAG22/Understanding/error-identification#intent).

 <div class="note wcag2ict">